The Return (Conrad short story): Background

-Critical Assessment
+Critical assessment

-Conrad's doubt as to the worthiness of “The Return” was seconded by critics who, according to Jocelyn Baines “virtually ignored” the work.
+Conrad's doubt as to the worthiness of "The Return" was seconded by critics who, according to Jocelyn Baines, "virtually ignored" the work.
+Literary critic Laurence Graver, in Conrad's Short Fiction (1969), wrote:

-Baines reports that “the story tends in places to ponderousness and prolixity, but it is packed with remarkably sharp insight and ironical wit.”
+Baines reports that "the story tends in places to ponderousness and prolixity, but it is packed with remarkably sharp insight and ironical wit."

-Critic Alfred J. Guerard declares that “The Return” exposes Conrad's difficulty in handling marital strife, describing it as “the most troubled expression of Conrad’s confused misogyny and the extreme example of his creative bewilderment in the presence of a sexual situation.”
-Guerard judges the work to be “Conrad’s worst story of any length, and one of the worst written by a great novelist.”
+Critic Alfred J. Guerard declares that "The Return" exposes Conrad's difficulty in handling marital strife, describing it as "the most troubled expression of Conrad's confused misogyny and the extreme example of his creative bewilderment in the presence of a sexual situation."
+Guerard judges the work to be "Conrad's worst story of any length, and one of the worst written by a great novelist."
+He continued:

-Literary critic Edward W. Said considers “The Return” to be “in some ways the most interesting” of Conrad's early fiction.
+Literary critic Edward W. Said considers "The Return" to be "in some ways the most interesting" of Conrad's early fiction.

 Theme

-Literary critic Jocelyn Baines calls the story “a tragedy of misunderstanding” Baines writes:
+Literary critic Jocelyn Baines calls the story "a tragedy of misunderstanding".
+Baines writes:

 The thematic center, according to Said, resides in the chronicling of a man's failure to grasp the significance of his wife's confused attempt to confront her husband with the emptiness and absurdity of their lives.
-Hervey's rage at his wife's perfidy is centered in his shame: “The powerful influence of shame is what, I think, makes this story an epitome of Conrad’s earliest group of short works.”
+Hervey's rage at his wife's perfidy is centered in his shame: "The powerful influence of shame is what, I think, makes this story an epitome of Conrad's earliest group of short works."
 The threat of public shame thrust Hervey into a crisis of self.
 Said comments on the Sartreian crisis facing the protagonist: